Trusts

 1. Do you want to be able to make changes to or close the trust after it is formed (revocable trust) or not be able to close or change the trust (irrevocable trust)?

-• Additional features of a revocable living trust.
+1. Additional features of a revocable living trust:

 2. Would you like to manage the trust initially after designating a successor trustee if something happens to you, or appoint another trustee to manage the trust during your lifetime?

-• A revocable trust is generally initially managed by you, but you may either have a co-trustee or appoint another trustee.
+1. A revocable trust is generally initially managed by you and all irrevocable trusts are managed by another trustee.

-3. If you appoint another trustee for your revocable trust should you give them emergency power to alter the trust (“Power to Amend Revocable Living Trust Agreement” or a Testamentary Power of Appointment) if needed or not allow it, even at your request?
+3. Should you give your trustee emergency power to alter the trust (“Power to Amend Revocable Living Trust Agreement” or a Testamentary Power of Appointment) if needed or not allow it, even at your request?

 Additional features to consider.